Paaaark/HanQuant/cmd/server/README.md

   "refresh_expires_at": "RFC3339 timestamp"
 }
 ```
+Where:
+- `token` — JWT to include in the `Authorization` header for authenticated
+  requests.
+- `refresh_token` — long‑lived token used with `/auth/refresh` to obtain a new
+  JWT.
+- `expires_in` — seconds until the JWT expires.
+- `refresh_expires_at` — RFC3339 timestamp when the refresh token becomes
+  invalid.

 - `400 Bad Request` — Invalid JSON or missing fields
 - `401 Unauthorized` — Invalid username or password